Hemicriconemoides mangiferae: Life cycle and reproduction

 The juvenile is a J1-J4, the J2 is what hatches out of the egg.
 J4 stage is where sexual differentiation occurs.
 Adult males do not feed or have a stylet.
 They are rare and not needed for reproduction.
 Parthenogenic reproduction may be the rule.
 H. Mangiferae lays eggs in the soil once mating has occurred.

 Host parasite relationship

 H. Mangiferae anterior becomes embedded in the cortex of the root.
 It is typically an ectoparasite of the root.
-It can become completely embedded in the root and become an endoparisite.
+It can become completely embedded in the root and become an endoparasite.
 Necrotic tissue is often found as a result of the nematode feeding.
 The roots will become stubby as an effect of the nematode feeding.
 Nutrient and water uptake is interrupted and this will cause the decline of the tree.
 The visible symptoms can include leaf chlorosis, leaf tip burn, and excess fruit drop.
 The latter is the most noticeable symptom of infected trees.
 Levels of 6 nematodes per 1 cubic centimeter is considered detrimental to the tree.

 When orchards are established you must make sure that you have nematode free stock.
 Soil fumigation is one way to make sure that this is achieved.